RConsortium/censusguide/README.md

 ### Data Dissemination

-The primary tools that Census provides for accessing its data are American FactFinder and an API.
+The primary tools that Census provides for accessing its data are American FactFinder and their API.

 #### American Fact Finder